danyork/draft-deploying-dnssec-crypto-algs/draft-york-dnsop-deploying-dnssec-crypto-algs.md

 increased there has been interest in using newer and more secure algorithms, particularly those using elliptic curve cryptography.
-The ECDSA algorithm [@?RFC6605] has seen some adoption and a new signing algorithm has been proposed: Edwards-curve Digital Signature Algorithm (EdDSA) using a choice of two curves, Ed25519 and Ed448,
+The ECDSA algorithm [@?RFC6605] has seen some adoption and a new signing algorithm is now available: Edwards-curve Digital Signature Algorithm (EdDSA) using a choice of two curves, Ed25519 and Ed448,
-[@?I-D.ietf-curdle-dnskey-eddsa].
+[@?RFC8080].

 The challenge is that the deployment of a new cryptographic algorithm for DNSSEC is not a simple process.
 DNSSEC algorithms